Return to Hunger Mountain: A Visit with David Hinton

-~ Li Po, Reverence Pavilion Mountain, Sitting Alone
+~ Li Po, Reverence Pavilion Mountain, Sitting Alone, China Root, p.
+75

 “Through translation I’ve come to realize that I stumbled upon a way to think outside the limitations not just of the mainstream Western intellectual tradition, but also of my own identity; a way to speak in the voice of ancient China’s sage-masters and for them to speak in mine.”

 The ancient Chinese graphical language, unlike modern phonetic languages, Hinton believes, allowed the Chinese to retain what today would be considered a remarkably modern world view.
 It is both empirical, but also deeply religious.
 It is “profoundly gynocentric”, with a cosmology oriented around “earth’s mysterious generative force,” a “female dark enigma.”
 Finally, it envisions a “deep ecology, wherein human consciousness is woven into the natural world at a most fundamental level.